gpmaratos/rgrasp.pytorch/README.md

 rates to mitigate this challenge.
 It currently trains, and will use a GPU if available.

-NOTE: I reorganized the directories so the paths to objects will be incorrect (temporary).

 Current list of Dependencies:

 python 3.6 or greater